-The booking office and travel centre, located on the North Concourse near to Lord Nelson Street, is operated by Northern Rail.
-Automatic ticket machines which allow passengers to buy tickets are erected on platform 7/8, outside the Virgin Trains information point.
+The booking office and travel centre, located on the North Concourse near Lord Nelson Street, is operated by Northern Rail.
+Automatic ticket machines that allow passengers to buy tickets are available on platform 7 / 8 outside the Virgin Trains information point.

 Toilets are located near the entrance of the Lord Nelson Street.
 The station also has an accessible toilet and baby changing facilities.

-Cash machines are erected in front of the standard class waiting room on platform seven, while public telephones are installed on the concourse, outside the ticket office.
+Cash machines are located in front of the standard class waiting room on platform seven, while public telephones are installed on the concourse outside the ticket office.

 Trolley bays are available at platforms 2/3, 4/5, 7 and 8, Lord Nelson Street, and Skelhorne Street.
 Located on the main concourse is the left luggage office, where a lost property counter is also located.

-Food, drink and shopping outlets at the station include M&S Simply Foods, Burger King, Uppercrust, Boots, Café Nero, Costa Coffee, Coopers Bar, WHSmith, Ladbrokes and The Pasty Shop.
+Food, drink and shopping outlets at the station include M&S Simply Foods, Burger King, Uppercrust, Boots, Café Nero, and Costa Coffee.

 The car parking service at the station is managed by APCOA.
 Bicycle parking areas are located on Skelhorne Street and Lord Nelson Street.